Updated February 18, 2021

 Don’t be Afraid to be Vulnerable

 Bottling up emotions and putting on a strong front for your kids, friends, and family can become an unhealthy habit during deployment.
-Although your efforts are coming from a good place, you need to address your emotions head on and that means you can’t be afraid to be vulnerable.
+Although your efforts are coming from a good place, you need to address your emotions head-on, which means you can’t be afraid to be vulnerable.

 Whether you seek out professional help or choose to confide in a close friend or your partner, be honest and share your true self with those you trust.
 Being vulnerable is brave and can do wonders when it comes to dealing with loneliness in the military.
-It can show others how to support you in your time of need, as well as give you the courage to find positive solutions to your emotions.
+It can show others how to support you in your time of need and give you the courage to find positive solutions to your emotions.

 Set Aside Time for Yourself